 - Zipper – size 5, black tape with brass metal teeth, closed or open end, 16” long (or appropriate length for your leather purse opening)

-How to upcycle the leather coat into your own DIY bag:
+How to upcycle a leather coat into a handbag:

 The coat we purchased had a lot of seams, pockets and panels all over it.
 It took a little bit of thought to figure out the best way to cut the leather and to incorporate the seams into the DIY bag to give it extra character.

 To make the outer shell of the handbag, we cut the leather into the following pieces:

 - Two identical sized front and back pieces [11” high x 14” long (top) x 22” long (bottom)]

 - One long strip for the base of the bag (4” wide x 22” long)